top of page

 Civil rights practice often says: you can do that only if the system decides to protect you when you do.

 When civil rights protections fail, people are effectively told that their humanity is conditional.
-That their safety depends on someone else being civil.
-That dignity is something you negotiate rather than something you carry.
+Their safety depends on someone else being civil.
+Dignity becomes something to negotiate rather than something inherent.

 Civil rights strategies answer a different question: “How do we force systems to honor that dignity in real, material ways?”
-Through laws.
-Through budgets.
-Through policies.
-Through accountability.
+Through laws, budgets, policies, and accountability.

-The danger comes when civil rights become the ceiling instead of the floor.
+Both are necessary; neither is sufficient alone.
+The danger arises when civil rights become the ceiling instead of the floor.
 When people are taught to limit their sense of self to what the system currently allows, rather than what their humanity already deserves.

 One says: you belong.
 The other says: we will see if we can make room.